top of page

 An IT organisation might have a standardised Service Desk process for passing-on phoned-in chases to ticket owners and managers, but not for ensuring they are reviewed and appropriately handled, and not for capturing those raised simply through a ticket update without phoning-in.

-With no Chase Management process, the likelihood of a bad service experience is substantially increased.
-When a chase is valid but not managed, the service customer is directly ignored at a time when their support need is at its most urgent.
+Without an adequate Chase Management process, the likelihood of a bad service experience is substantially increased.
+When a chase is valid but not managed, the service customer is directly ignored at a time when their support need is at its most acute and urgent.

-Furthermore, chased tickets are an accurate measure of service performance and health, but in ITIL standard practice, they go uncaptured and unmeasured - unrecognised.
+Furthermore, chased tickets are an accurate "barometer" of service performance and health, but in ITIL standard practice, they go uncaptured and unmeasured - unrecognised.

 Chase Management.png